Walkalone93/star-wars-test-app/README.md

 ### Details
 - characters list is paginated and displayed on the left side.
 Current active page is stored in the query parameters
-- when user selects some character, their details are displayed on the right side, as a child route (`/characters/:uid` path parameter)
+- when user selects a character, its details are displayed on the right as a child route (`/characters/:uid`)
-- deep linking works fine.
-Correct page with selected character can be opened because active page and selected character are stored in the URL
+- deep link works fine.
+You can open the correct page with the selected character because the active page and the selected character are stored in the URL
-- NgRx is used for storing and caching data.
+- NgRx is used for data storage and caching.
 No duplicate requests
 - standalone components are used instead of NgModules
 - unit tests are written with Jest framework - see [here](src/app/features/characters/state/characters.effect.spec.ts)
 - UX/UI is responsive and friendly.
 Details page is going below the list for mobile screens, loader is displayed when paginated list is loaded, etc